 We consider our potential exposure to modern slavery risk in respect of internal operations to be low.
 However, we recognise our internally managed investments is an area of focus in respect of modern slavery.
+In our reviews of external managers, we discuss their Environmental, Social and Governance (ESG) approach, including their approach to identifying and managing modern slavery risks.
+We consider the manager's holdings in securities in regions or industries which have higher risk of modern slavery, and discuss with them, the engagements they've had on these issues.

-Further details about the areas of modern slavery risks identified in our internal operations (including our general approach to managing modern slavery risks in our internally managed investments) for the 2020-21 financial year can be found in the Appendix.
+Further details about modern slavery risks identified in our internal operations (including our general approach to managing modern slavery risks in our internally managed investments) for the 2021-22 financial year are contained in the Appendix.